aaivu/aaivu-dialogue-policy-optimization/README.md

 We have used the user simulator described in [A User Simulator for Task-Completion Dialogues](http://arxiv.org/abs/1612.05688) as the simulator.
 Github link to the user simulator can be found on [here](https://github.com/MiuLab/TC-Bot).

-Main papers to be cited
+Main papers to be cited are as follows.

 ```
 @inproceedings{Tharindu2020Dialog,